 Our bodies have natural cannabinoid receptors, found throughout the body, that work with the endocannabinoid system (neurotransmitters or chemical messengers – the way our cells communicate with each other) that bind to the cannabinoid receptors.

-For more information, Download our CBD GUIDE.
+For more information, go to our CBD Guide.
 Topics covered include:

 (1) Research the vendor’s production methods.
 It is best to look for products derived from the ethanol or CO2 extraction method.